Waziup/learning-center-content/content/en/resources/Gateways/WaziGate/user_manual.md

 Please enter the default username and password and click on **Login**.

 For security reasons, please change the default password as soon as you can see the profile page.
 This page can be found in the "User Profile" menu.
+You can also change your name here.

 ![Password change](img/password_change.png)